skilldiego/Windows-Fix-Up/README.md

 Yes...though this won't fix every possible error, it addresses the most common Windows issues to improve overall performance.
 You may need to run the script twice to ensure all fixes apply correctly.
 If issues persist, wait 24 hours before running it again.
 Windows requires time to complete specific background tasks and maintenance cycles before certain repairs take effect.

 ### Will This Script Break My Computer?

 Unlikely.
 The script is designed to repair Windows components, which involves resetting services and purging cache files.
 However, the default execution path is safe.
 Any functions identified as potentially aggressive or risky are strictly opt-in and must be explicitly triggered via command-line arguments.

+### This Didn't Fix My Issue

+If the script didn't work, try these next steps:

+* Research your specific symptoms online, as your issue may be unique to your environment.
+* Some manufacturers require manual driver or firmware updates that scripts cannot handle.
+* This script addresses software only.
+If the underlying hardware is failing, troubleshooting will require physical diagnostics.
+* As a worst-case scenario, reinstall Windows to see if the issue is strictly software-related.

 ### Will This Remove Viruses?